-We are very pleased to announce that we are now a registered Training School with The Complementary Medical Association (CMA) and so our three postgraduate training courses are now accredited with them as well as with the NCP (National Council of Psychotherapists).
+We are very pleased to announce that we are now a registered Training School with The Complementary Medical Association (CMA) and so our three postgraduate training courses are accredited with them as well as with the NCIP (National Council of Integrative Psychotherapists).
+In addition, we have also been awarded Advanced Specialist Training Recognition for our HIP course and Quality Checked Training Recognition for Coaching Plus, by the National Counselling Society (NCS).

 The Complementary Medical Association is the world’s best known and most highly respected membership organisation for complementary medical and natural health-care professionals.